SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 stored with each and goes from 5% for single series in each measurement to more than 20% in case of 50 series per measurement.

+#### Limitations

+##### Security

+The latest measurements values are part of managed object, and they follow the managed object inventory role permissions.
+It's not respecting the inventory roles for measurements.

+##### Data model

+The latest measurements are not store the measurement type this information is lost and can be found only using original measurement document.

+#### Last value

+The value stored at device managed object is the last value send to platform.
+Means that if the order of measurement delivery to platform is not correct then also that latest values will be affected.

 ### SDK changes

 #### Planned